Rega is using blockchain technology to insure your luggage

 The problem Rega is trying to solve is fairly simple.
 Right now, insurance companies own in-house algorithms that measure risk assessment, and consumers pay premium prices to help with the cost of replacement, repair, or assistance in the event that something goes wrong.

-Rega wants to decentralized the global insurance market, an industry that is currently worth around $5 trillion.
+Rega wants to decentralize the global insurance market, an industry that is currently worth around $5 trillion.

 Having tested the waters with a pet insurance product, Rega is now entering the travel market with luggage insurance.